-- Be included;

-- Use play equipment and play space;

-- Learn about problem solving; and

-- Play in an environment where rules are enforced.

-- Include others;

-- Use equipment correctly and return it properly;

-- Attempt to solve problems peacefully;

-- Choose fair rules and play by them; and

-- Share play equipment and play space.

-- Excluding others unfairly;

-- Harassment;

-- Ignoring the rules when playing games;

-- Cheating;

-- Refusing to share school property; and

-- Bullying

-LEARNING - We do our best so that we can learn

-- Discover more about the world and ourselves;

-- Develop our skills;

-- Express ourselves;

-- Use our talents; and

-- Use helpful resources.

-- Give our best effort;

-- Obey class rules;

-- Be good listeners; and

-- Ask for help when we need it.

-- Disturbing others;

-- Interrupting;

-- Ignoring instructions; and

-- Not sharing resources.
+RIGHTS RESPONSIBILITIES UNACCEPTABLE BEHAVIOURS We have the right to: We have the responsibility to: Excluding others unfairly;Harassment; • Be included; Include others; Ignoring the rules when playing games; Cheating; Use play equipment and play space; Learn about problem solving; and Use equipment correctly and return it properly; Attempt to solve problems peacefully; Refusing to share school property; and Play in an environment where rules are enforced.
+Choose fair rules and play by them; and Share play equipment and play space. • Bullying

+LEARNING - We do our best so that we can learn RIGHTS RESPONSIBILITIES UNACCEPTABLE BEHAVIOURS We have the right to: Discover more about the world and ourselves; Develop our skills; Express ourselves; Use our talents; and Use helpful resources.
+We have the responsibility to: Give our best effort; Obey class rules; Be good listeners; and Ask for help when we need it.
+Disturbing others; Interrupting; Ignoring instructions; and Not sharing resources.